yashika041197/yashika_svmmodel_v1/README.md

 # yashika_svmmodel_v1
-My Repository This is a sample repository for a lab assignment.
-It contains two machine learning models for the breast cancer Wisconsin dataset.
+My Repository This is a sample repository for a lab 2 assignment.
+It contains two models for the breast cancer dataset.

 Model 1 The first model is a svm model.